-The Institute of Tropical Medicine in Antwerp, the University of Cape Town and the University College London show in a randomised clinical trial that this problem can be partially prevented by administering prednisone, an anti-inflammatory medicine.
+The University of Cape Town (CIDRI-Africa) and the Institute of Tropical Medicine Antwerp (ITM) show in a randomised clinical trial that this problem can be partially prevented by administering prednisone, an anti-inflammatory medicine.
 Prednisone is an inexpensive medicine that is available everywhere in Africa.
-The number of TB-IRIS cases fell by 30%.
-If the inflammation still occurred, the complications were less severe.
-The researchers present their findings this week at the leading HIV conference CROI 2017 in Seattle.
+The number of TB-IRIS cases in the study fell by 30% in patients taking prednisone.
+If the inflammation still occurred, the symptoms were less severe.
+The researchers report their findings this week in the leading scientific journal New England Journal of Medicine.

-"Research shows that it is important to start giving antiretroviral treatment to people with tuberculosis as soon as possible, as their immune system is already weak.
+"Research showed that it is important to start antiretroviral treatment for people with tuberculosis as soon as possible, especially when their immune system is very weak.
 Unfortunately, it is precisely these people who have a higher risk of developing a TB-IRIS complication.
 TB-IRIS is often experienced by the patients as a failure of their treatment.
-‘These pills make me sick,’ we often hear.
-This undermines the confidence of the patient.
+‘Instead of getting better, these pills make me sick,’ we often hear.
+Hence the term paradoxical.
+This undermines the confidence of the patient and makes treatment more complex.
 With prednisone we can partially avoid this."

 Meer nieuws over